arpk44/study-timer/README.md

 # study-timer

-A timer I use for studying for my classes.
+Useful Study Timer for School.

+Created for fun.